ioccc-src/winner/next/guidelines.md

 FAQ on "[.auth.json](../faq.html#auth_json)".
 If you want to know what the `.info.json` file is, see the FAQ on "[.info.json](../faq.html#info_json)".
-On the other hand, if you want to know a bit more details about `chkentry`, see the FAQ about "[chkentry](../faq.html#chkentry)".
+On the other hand, if you want to know a bit more details about `chkentry(1)`, see the FAQ about "[chkentry](../faq.html#chkentry)".
 </p>